interacsion/eka/README.md

 _No more half-measures, no more compromises, and please, no more wrappers..._

-# Ekala CLI
+# Eka CLI

-Ekala is a next-generation functional evaluation frontend and development platform.
+Eka is a next-generation functional evaluation frontend for the Ekala development platform.
 It offers a seamless, extensible, and powerful interface for managing complex software projects.

 Our goal is to streamline complex workflows across all types of projects, not just those using functional programming.
-Ekala leverages functional paradigms in its own architecture to ensure reproducibility and robust design.
+Eka leverages functional paradigms in its own architecture to ensure reproducibility and robust design.
 However, its plugin system allows for managing any kind of project, adapting to diverse needs and development styles.
 This approach combines the benefits of functional design with the flexibility to work with any programming paradigm or project structure.

 ## Core Concepts

 ### Functional Evaluation Engine

-At its core, Ekala serves as an entrypoint for purely functional configuration generation, working with various functional languages and configuration formats.
+At its core, Eka serves as an entrypoint for purely functional configuration generation, working with various functional languages and configuration formats.

 ### Reification Backends